Stephan-342B/mcs_quarkus_poc/README.md

 ```

 ## Create a clean architecture
 The basic concept is to use the same way we do to build a multi-module maven project.
-So to be more specific, we need to create a maven based-module project then change the runner as *Quarkus* instead of *Maven*.
+So, to be more specific, we need to create a maven based-module project then change the runner as *Quarkus* instead of *Maven*.

 ## Structure (Goal)
 - Parent POM